-Sintra’s abundant architectural and historical attractions include a municipal building completed in 1154, the royal palace whose conical kitchen chimneys rise into the sky like twin birthday hats, and the Quinta da Regaleira with its enigmatic sculpture and mossy, fairy-tale well.
+The architectural and historical attractions in Sintra are abundant.
+They include a municipal building completed in 1154, and the royal palace.
+Perhaps most well known, the Quinta da Regaleira with its enigmatic history involving secret societies.

-Anywhere else these would be showstoppers, but in Sintra, they are just the opening acts.
+Anywhere else, architectural specimens like these are showstoppers.
+But in Sintra — a half-hour drive from the capital city of Lisbon — they are just the opening acts.
 Arguably, the three most impressive sites are the Pena National Palace, the Islamic castle, and the Monserrate estate.

 The Islamic Castle And Fortress Walls

-The impressive fortress walls wind up and down the hillsides, and on less foggy days offer spectacular views of the surrounding countryside.
-They also, in certain angles, look a bit like Great Wall of China.
+The impressive fortress walls still wind up and down the hillsides.
+On less foggy days, it offers spectacular views of the surrounding country.
+The walls resemble those of the Great Wall of China at certain angles.